Remote config runbook

 Once happy, make a pull request to the repository and request a review.

-Once the PR is merged, allow the CI job to deploy the change, then verify that the endpoint has been updated by accessing https://app.publishing.service.gov.uk/appinfo/ios (N.B. this can take 5 minutes to propagate through the cache; if an urgent change is needed you can purge the cache manually following the instructions here)
+Verify that the endpoint has been updated by accessing https://app.publishing.service.gov.uk/config/appinfo/ios (N.B. this can take 5 minutes to propagate through the cache; if an urgent change is needed you can purge the cache manually following the instructions here)

 Disabling an individual feature